Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• Eucalyptus oil in ointments, creams, bath oils (colds), inhalation liquids for external use
+Eucalyptus oil in ointments, creams, oil baths (cold bath), inhalation liquids for external use

 Dosage